 Proponents of the bill are thrilled that power is being put back into the hands of victims.
 Victims of sexual crimes, in the work place and out, are often forced into legal bondage.
 Rather than defending the rights and championing a worthy cause, power is taken from the victims in exchange for money.
 The reputation and good name of a perpetrator is the primary concern in sexual harassment and assault cases.
 This bill is one crucial step toward ending a harmful and unethical standard.

 Red Bank Sexual Harassment Lawyers at McOmber McOmber & Luber, P.C.
 Represent Victims Forced into Nondisclosure Agreements

 If you have been a victim of sexual harassment in the workplace, it is in your best interest to speak to the Red Bank sexual harassment lawyers at McOmber McOmber & Luber, P.C.
 We will stand by your side and help you obtain the justice you deserve.
-To schedule a free and confidential consultation, call us today at 732-842-6500 or contact us online.
-Located in Red Bank and Marlton, New Jersey, we proudly serve clients from the surrounding areas, including Cherry Hill and Middletown.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.